Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

 How to use it:

-• Offer independent reading choices from BookTok favorites.
+Offer independent reading choices from BookTok favorites.
 OR teach a BookTok fave.
-I have a full, ready to go unit for Red Rising, which is a slam dunk with high schoolers.
+I have a full Red Rising Unit for high school English that is a slam dunk with teens.

-• Build in creative responses like fan fiction or character social media accounts.
+Build in creative responses like fan fiction projects or character social media accounts.

-free fan fiction creative writing freebie you can use with any novel—you’ll be surprised how much literary analysis shows up when students get to build their own story worlds.
+Bonus: Grab my free fan fiction creative writing prompts—you’ll be surprised how much literary analysis shows up when students get to build their own story worlds.

 Teaching takes a lot out of you—your time, your energy, your brain, your snacks.
 So if there’s something that brings you joy, why not let it into the classroom?